 Check out our post San Francisco de Asis and Around in Old Havana for more information.

-Merchant’s Street is a great place to wander as you head from Plaza de San Francisco de Asis to Plaza de Armas.
+Merchant’s Street is a great place to wander on a Havana walking tour as you head from Plaza de San Francisco de Asis to Plaza de Armas.

 Although none of the small museums are top-notch, together they provide a bit of variety.
 Most, if not all, are free so take a look inside and linger if any catch your attention.